hyperledger/fabric/docs/source/cc_launcher.md

 A lifecycle chaincode package contains two files.
 The first file, `code.tar.gz` is a gzip compressed POSIX tape archive.
-This file includes the source artifacts for chaincode.
+This file includes the source artifacts for the chaincode.
 Packages created by the peer CLI will place the chaincode implementation source under the `src` directory and chaincode metadata (like CouchDB indexes) under the `META-INF` directory.